williamnixon20/OS-Project/README.md

 2. cd -- Done Note: for ".." and "file".
 3. mkdir -- Done
 4. whereis -- Done Note: for name only (no extension)
+5. cat -- Done (No extension, No Multiple Buffer)
+6. rm -- Done (No Extension)
+7. cp -- Done (No Extension)
+8. mv not done

 # How to run
 1. Be on root directory, run `make disk` to generate new disk.